×

 If you are thinking about moving to Stuttgart, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Stuttgart can vary greatly depending on the area and type of housing.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around €900 to €1,200.
 If you're looking outside of the city center, the average rent for a one-bedroom apartment drops to about €700 to €900 per month.
 For larger apartments or houses, the cost can be significantly higher.
 If you're looking to buy property, the average price per square meter in the city center is typically around €5,000 to €7,000, while outside of the city center it's around €3,500 to €5,000.
-These prices can fluctuate based on market conditions and other factors," commented one expat who made the move to Stuttgart.
+These prices can fluctuate based on market conditions and other factors," remarked one expat in Stuttgart, Germany.

 Should I buy or rent a home in Stuttgart?